42 Essential AI Terms You need to know:

 Natural Language Understanding (NLU):

-The AI’s capability to comprehend and interpret human language in a meaningful way, allowing machines to extract intent, context, and relevant information from textual or spoken inputs.
+The AI’s capability to comprehend and interpret human language in a meaningful way, allows machines to extract intent, context, and relevant information from textual or spoken inputs.

 Omnichannel AI Support: